 Italy: Roma (Rome)

-The semester-long program is open to non-Cornell (visiting) students in the disciplines of architecture, visual arts, and urban studies, as well as related fields such as art history, landscape architecture, classics, international studies, medieval studies, and sociology.
-The program is open to Cornell students from the Colleges of Architecture, Art, and Planning (AAP); Human Ecology; Agriculture and Life Sciences; Hotel; Engineering; and International Labor Relations.
-All courses are taught in English and designed for third or fourth year students.
+The semester-long program is open to visiting (non-Cornell) students in the disciplines of architecture, visual arts, and urban studies, as well as related fields such as art and architecture history, landscape architecture, classics, international studies, medieval studies, and sociology.
+The program is open to Cornell students from the colleges of AAP, Human Ecology, Agriculture and Life Sciences, Hotel Administration, Engineering, and Industrial and Labor Relations.

-Cornell in Rome's resident faculty are chosen from internationally known scholars, critics, architects, and artists-- all experts in using the city as a resource for instruction and inspiration.
+Cornell in Rome's resident faculty are chosen from internationally known scholars, critics, architects, and artists — all experts in using the city as a resource for instruction and inspiration.
 Additionally, distinguished Cornell faculty from the architecture, art, and city and regional planning departments in Ithaca, live and teach in Rome during the semester.

 The program’s studios and classrooms are in Palazzo Lazzaroni, a handsomely restored 17th-century building in the historic center of Rome.
-Large, furnished student apartments with wifi house all undergraduates and are within easy walking distance of the palazzo.
+Large, furnished student apartments, with wifi, house all undergraduates and are within easy walking distance of the palazzo.

-students from other colleges and universities
+Students from other colleges and universities

-November 1 for the following academic year for Cornell students
+November 1 for the following academic year

 * Courses are offered both Fall and Spring terms in architectural design, history, and theory, studio art, art history, drawing, photography, and Italian language.
 Additionally, urban studies courses, including field research in Roman neighborhoods, are available spring terms.